Heather Shimmen: Biography

 Shimmen was born in suburban Melbourne in 1957, and exhibited an early interest in drawing.

 One pivotal life experience occurred when she was 14 and visited Papua New Guinea (PNG) with her family.
 Her parents had entered into a partnership in a farm 60 miles up the Markham Valley out of the town of Lae in the North West of PNG.
 She saw and met, for the first time, tribal people and saw first hand very confronting body piercing, tattooing and scarification.

 She studied art at RMIT University, including a brief stint with printmaker George Baldessin.
 In 1978, she graduated with a Bachelor of Fine Arts and subsequently received two Australia Council grants.
 In 1998 she won the Silk Cut award for linoleum prints.

 She has travelled throughout Australia (including Arnhem Land), and spent time in Berlin, London, and New York City.

 In addition to her own art practice, she has worked as an artist-in-residence, lecturer or tutor at several institutions including RMIT.
 She has also been involved in the whimsical art collective Refluxus with Geraldine Burke.

-She has been an artist in residence at the Art Vault Mildura, along with other artists such as Mike Parr, Rick Amor, Rona Green (artist) and Geoffrey Ricardo.
+She has been an artist in residence at the Art Vault Mildura, along with other artists such as Mike Parr, Tony Ameneiro, Rick Amor, G._W._Bot, Rona Green and Geoffrey Ricardo.

 She currently lives in Melbourne with her spouse and daughter.